Marketing and advertising

 Using images to represent the RTO on Facebook

 Uptown Training uses photos of its students and premises on its Facebook page to ensure that an accurate image of the RTO is portrayed.
 The RTO’s Marketing Manager obtains signed consent forms from students before publishing their images on Facebook.
-The marketing manager scans the signed consent forms and notifies the RTO’s compliance manager of the secure location in which the consent forms are stored, which ensures that this evidence is readily accessible at audit.
+The marketing manager scans the signed consent forms and notifies the RTO’s compliance manager of the secure location in which the consent forms are stored, which ensures that this evidence is readily accessible at performance assessment (audit).

 Providing accurate information about potential employment pathways